katcza89/pdsnd_github/README.md

 ### Description
 Project investigates data of bike share systems in Chicago, New York City and Washington using Python.
+It computes different descriptive statistics to answer the questions about popular times of travel, popular stations, trip duration and information about bike users.

 ### Files used
 bikeshare.py